MicrosoftDocs/azure-docs/articles/app-service-logic/app-service-logic-enterprise-connector-SAPconnector.md

 # Get started with the SAP connector and add it to your Logic app
 > [!NOTE]
 > This SAP Connector supports the following SAP Systems
-> There is currently a limitation to timeout in Logic Apps that will block requests over 90 seconds
+> There is currently a limitation to time out in Logic Apps that block requests over 90 seconds
 > There is currently a limitation to how many fields to show in the file picker (paths may be added manually)
 >
 >